NipunRaj96/Stocks/README.md

-# 📈 Stock Price Prediction using Deep Learning
+# 📈 Stocks Price Prediction using Deep Learning

 This project aims to predict stock prices of **Apple** and **Tesla** using multiple deep learning models, including LSTM, GRU, Bidirectional LSTM, and Bidirectional GRU.
 The models are trained on historical stock data and fine-tuned for high accuracy on unseen data.